jahwi/bget/docs/readme.txt

 Usage:
 BGET -update -usemethod [-all/SCRIPTNAME] -force
 Example:
-BGET -update -usecurl -all -force
+BGET -update -usecURL -all -force
 BGET -update -usejs test -force
+For Bget versions 0.2.0 and later, you no longer need to specify a download method.
+However, the default download method has been set to `JS` and this can be changed using the SET switch.

 [E] -Info:
 Retrieves basic info about a script.
 Usage:
 BGET -info -usemethod script
-Supported methods: JS, VBS, PS, CURL, BITS
+Supported methods: JS, VBS, PS, cURL, BITS
 Example:
 BGET -info -usevbs test
+For Bget versions 0.2.0 and later, you no longer need to specify a download method.
+However, the default download method has been set to `JS` and this can be changed using the SET switch.

 [F] -List:
 Lists either local scripts or scripts on the server.